Skip to content

 Seamus P. Daniels

-is an associate fellow and associate director for Defense Budget Analysis in the CSIS International Security Program, where he researches issues related to defense funding, force structure, and military readiness.
+is a fellow for Defense Budget Analysis in the CSIS International Security Program, where he researches issues related to defense funding, force structure, and military readiness.

 • Filter Results: